 When international community development was discussed in the 20th century in the West, a few key ideas were usually lurking just below the surface, as we will describe below.

 • The notion of community itself is critical enough that building or developing community is seen as an important enterprise.

 If only tribes exist, community development doesn't become an issue.
-When groups try to form themselves into a unit to share a common infrastructure (roads, water sources, leadership) and to devote themselves to one or more types of income-producing activity (as opposed to finding or growing daily sustenance), there is a geographic community.
+When groups try to form themselves into a unit to share a common infrastructure (including roads, water sources, and leadership) and to devote themselves to one or more types of income-producing activity (as opposed to finding or growing daily sustenance), there is a geographic community.